Adaptive Soul

 The Growth We Experience vs. the Identity We Receive

-Slowly, in His kindness, God began to speak and re-form me — through Scripture that wouldn't let me go, through service that revealed my motives, and through community — fellow travelers who, in love, helped me see truth with kindness and care.
+Slowly, in His kindness, God began to speak and re-form me — through Scripture that wouldn't let me go, through service that revealed my motives, and through community — fellow travelers who, in love, helped me see truth with kindness and care (thanks to many of you!).
 And through the rhythms of life itself: seasons of pruning, waiting, and quiet renewal.
-"Return to me, and I will return to you," (Zechariah 1:3) He whispered — and slowly, He has.
+"Come and follow me," "Return to me, and I will return to you," He whispered — and slowly, He has.

 Adaptive Soul grew out of that returning and journey as a pilgrim — a calling to create a space where others could pause with Him, explore with curiosity and courage, look in the mirror of their lives, and grow.
 A space to let what we do flow from who we are being in Christ, so that the harvest of our lives would belong to Him.